webpack/webpack.js.org/src/content/concepts/module-federation.md

 ### `ContainerReferencePlugin` (low level)

-This plugin adds specified references to containers as externals and allows to import remote modules from these containers.
+This plugin adds specific references to containers as externals and allows to import remote modules from these containers.
 It also calls the `override` API of these containers to provide overrides to them.
 Local overrides (via `__webpack_override__` or `override` API when build is also a container) and specified overrides are provided to all referenced containers.

 ### `ModuleFederationPlugin` (high level)